BuexCode/BuexCode/design_principles.md

 - each in a virtual own "Sub loop"
 - Manage Ressources conservatively
 - Cooperative Multitasking / TimeWheelSlot concept
-- Standard variables separated from quest specific naming
+- Standard variables as far as meaningful seperated from quest specific naming